Helpful Tips - When to keep your child home:

 - Diarrhea: 2 or more episodes of diarrhea in the last 24 hours

 - Eyes: thick mucous or pus draining from the eye or pink eye (conjunctivitis).
 No return until 24 hours after beginning antibiotic treatment

-- Head Lice: no return until student has been treated and examined by school nurse.
+- Lice: no return until student has been treated and examined by school nurse.
 Bus transportation will be denied until rechecked and cleared by school nurse.